Finland under Swedish rule

 Under Sweden, Finland was annexed as part of the Western Christian domain and the cultural, communal and economic order of Western Europe, on which the market economy, constitutional governments and legalistic principles were founded.
 Finland was the eastern frontier of the realm, which brought many wars and raids to the areas.
 The Finnish language, dating from prehistoric times, and some parts of folklore religion and culture remained under Swedish rule, even though they changed as they adapted to new circumstances.
 For example, in this period Finnish adopted the Latin alphabet as its writing system and approximately 1100 Swedish loanwords, though most of them are originally from Latin or Greek.

-Swedish-ruled Finland has in the 20th century also been referred to as "Sweden–Finland".
-The term has been used to refer to the realm consisting of the main parts of current Sweden and Finland.
 The historian Peter Englund has noted that Swedish-ruled Finland was not so much part of a national union or a province as "the eastern half of the realm which was practically destroyed in 1809, when both parts went on along their separate ways."
 Englund thinks that the period of Sweden as a superpower was the common "property" of Sweden and Finland, because the rise as a superpower would have been impossible for a poor nation without the resources of the eastern part of the realm.

-Finns were considered by a majority of historians to be the first inhabitants of Sweden and by some Swedish historians, like Olof von Dalin (18th century), one of the biblical Ten Lost Tribes of Israel.
+For a time, Finns were considered by a majority of historians to be the first inhabitants of Sweden together with the Sámi.
+This was also believed by some Swedish historians, like Olof von Dalin (18th century), who believed them to be one of the biblical Ten Lost Tribes of Israel.
 This change in attitude largely stemmed from a need to create a more equal footing during the decline of the Swedish Empire.
 They still faced difficulties in dealing with higher Swedish authorities in Finnish and a lack of publications in Finnish.